 Now Playing listens for ambient music and automatically displays the song and artist across the bottom of your display.
 Even better, it keeps a history of the last few songs you listened to in case you forget to make a note of it yourself.
 The easiest way to dig up Now Playing is to open the Settings menu and type it into the search bar.
 It’s also hidden under the Sound & Vibration menu if you want to toggle it at the same time as Live Caption.

 5. Register your fingerprints — maybe twice

-We had reassurances that the Pixel 6a’s fingerprint reader was not the same one used in its Pixel 6 siblings, but it’s always good to be careful.
+We’ve had reassurances that the Pixel 6a’s fingerprint reader is not the same one used in its Pixel 6 siblings, but it’s always good to be careful.
 Google’s flagships were rife with issues, from not registering fingerprints to opening slowly and even breaking if the battery died.
 So far, there haven’t been as many issues on the Pixel 6a, but the best way to increase your chances of unlocking is to re-register your fingerprints.
 The sensor placement is still easy to reach, so it might be a good idea to register each of your thumbs twice.

 Here’s what to do:

 - Follow the steps to scan your entire fingerprint.